aws-samples/aws-security-odyssey/SID402Workshop/2_ImplementSecWithIoT/README.md

 ### Prerequisites

-This module assumes the following:

-* You have a general knowledge of AWS services including the use of the AWS Console, AWS CloudFormation, AWS IAM, Amazon EC2, and Amazon VPC.

-* You have an AWS account and an IAM user with full administrative privileges.
-If you do not have full administrative privileges, you will need to have at a minimum the ability to:

-  * Create and manage AWS CloudFormation stacks

-  * Create and manage Amazon VPC and related components

-  * Create and manage Amazon EC2 t2 instances and associate Elastic IP addresses

-  * Create and manage IAM groups and roles

-  * Fully manage AWS IoT

-* Only one person will be doing this module in a specific AWS account in a given region.
-If more than one person is using the same AWS account for this module at the same time, each must use a different AWS IoT region or make adjustments to the templates.
+This module assumes you have a general knowledge of AWS services and that you have an AWS account with an IAM user that has full administrative privileges.
+Additionally, only one person should do this module in a specific AWS account in a given region.
+If more than one person is using the same AWS account for this module at the same time, each must use a different AWS IoT region.

 ### AWS IoT